Medical Assisting Program

 Become a Trusted, Versatile, and Valued Member of a Medical Team

 Medical Assisting careers are on the rise in Connecticut and all over the country.
 The COVID-19 pandemic has highlighted the importance and need for medical personnel in all areas of health care.
 With a degree in medical assisting, you will gain the skills and knowledge needed to perform duties including — acting as the liaison between the physician and other individuals; scheduling patients for exams; taking patient vital signs; performing ECG/EKGs; collecting and processing specimens; preparing patients for procedures; updating filing records; and corresponding with insurance companies regarding patient matters.

-Our Medical Assisting program can be completed in as few as 12 to 18 months.
-Flexible day and evening classes are available to work with your schedule.
+Our Medical Assisting program can be completed in as few as 12 to 16 months.
+Flexible, online scheduling options are available.
 At Goodwin, students have access to a lab and equipment on campus for hands on teaching in small focus groups.
 Students leave Goodwin University with a well-rounded education and a wide range and scope of all skillsets — current and upcoming practices.
 Students will learn clinical skills and will be placed in clinical sites in CT, many of whom are prospective employers.

 A degree in medical assisting can lead you towards many career paths working in areas such as ambulatory healthcare services, chiropractors’ offices, family medicine practices, OB/GYN practices, physicians’ offices, etc. If you enter the program knowing your desired path, your advisors and professors will help to cater your clinical experiences to match your specialty.
 If you are undecided, clinical experience will show you how far your degree can take you and where you would like to end up.